dk14/bell/README.md

 **Theoretical explanation**:

 It seems that we have non-standrard mathematical expectation here.
-So expectation of S calculated by experiments, both real and simulated, is wrong (regardeless 1000 measurements).
+So expectation of S calculated in experiments, both real and simulated, is wrong (regardeless 1000 measurements).
 If we believe in law of large numbers - it should be S = 2.0 with error 2*(sqrt(2) - 1) for such distributions.

 ## How to use